Thyroid Medication Dosage & Conversion Chart (All Medications)

 For these reasons, don’t use these charts as ABSOLUTE guides!
 They are only rough estimates to help you figure out what your body needs.

-Factors which may Affect your Conversion
+Factors That May Affect Conversion

 I mentioned before that it wouldn’t be as easy as just plugging in your current dose and then transitioning to a new dose.